• Published: May 10 2025 01:20 PM

 wave

-• Strong Contenders for the Golden Bear: Among the favorites were Gabriel Mascaro's Brazilian film "The Blue Trail," Dag Johan Haugerud's "Dreams (Sex Love)," and Johanna Moder's "Mother's Baby."
-Kateryna Gornostai's documentary, "Timestamp," which depicted school life in Ukraine during the war, also garnered considerable praise and was considered a strong contender.
+So, who were the Golden Bear contenders?
+Gabriel Mascaro's Brazilian film "The Blue Trail," Dag Johan Haugerud's "Dreams (Sex Love)," and Johanna Moder's "Mother's Baby" were all generating serious buzz.
+And then there was Kateryna Gornostai's documentary, "Timestamp," about Ukrainian school life during the war.
+That one was a real tearjerker, and a powerful contender.

-The acting awards also generated excitement.
-Ethan Hawke ("Blue Moon"), Rose Byrne ("If I Had Legs I’d Kick You"), and Denise Weinberg ("The Blue Trail") were all considered strong contenders for the gender-neutral Silver Bear for Best Performance.
+Beyond the big prize, Michel Franco's "Dreams" delved into US-Mexico relations and inequality, while Radu Jude’s satirical "Kontinental '25" offered a scathing look at societal hypocrisy.
+(Jude won the Golden Bear back in 2021, so he was definitely one to watch.)
+The acting awards were super competitive too.
+Ethan Hawke ("Blue Moon"), Rose Byrne ("If I Had Legs I’d Kick You"), and Denise Weinberg ("The Blue Trail") were all in the running for the gender-neutral Silver Bear for Best Performance.

-Finally, the article briefly touched on the Deutscher Filmpreis, highlighting the nomination of Sarah Blaßkiewitz's feature film debut, "Precious Ivie," for this prestigious award.
-Blaßkiewitz discussed her creative process, the personal experiences influencing her work, and the challenges and rewards of being a young filmmaker in Germany.
+Finally, Sarah Blaßkiewitz's feature film debut, "Precious Ivie," got a Deutscher Filmpreis nomination.
+It was cool to hear her talk about her creative process and the challenges – and rewards – of being a young filmmaker in Germany.

 FAQ